niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 So which words are found on the literary side that only appear in MWEs known from lexical sources?
 We can easily find those by subtracting `etcsl_s2` from `etcsl_s3`.
 It turns out there are about thirty such words, most of them appearing just once

 ```
-'ašgar[kid]n',
- 'bazbaz[bird]n',
- 'bur[grass]n',
- 'burgia[offering]n',
- 'ebgal[oval]n',
- 'ebir[vessel-stand]n',
- 'giʾiziʾešta[~bread]n',
- 'guʾeguʾe[fatty?]aj',
- 'hub[cvve]v/t',
- 'huz[cvve]v/t',
- 'kašu[~plow]n',
- 'kiʾuš[waste]n',
- 'ligidba[plant]n',
- 'lillan[grain]n',
- 'manzila[foot]n',
- 'mer[cvve]v/t',
- 'mur[noise]n',
- 'namaʾa[unmng]n',
- 'namniŋir[herald]n',
- 'nim[high]v/i',
- 'sa.ku[arm]n',
- 'saharŋar[silt]n',
- 'sala[bug-ridden]aj',
- 'tuhul[hip]n',
- 'tutu[cvve]v/t',
- 'u[cvne]n',
- 'ugudili[scalp]n',
- 'uzudirig[mushroom]n',
- 'zana[doll]n',
- 'še[cone]n'}
+{'ašgar[kid]',
+ 'bazbaz[bird]',
+ 'bur[grass]',
+ 'burgia[offering]',
+ 'ebgal[oval]',
+ 'ebir[vessel-stand]',
+ 'giʾiziʾešta[~bread]',
+ 'gub[bathe]',
+ 'guʾeguʾe[fatty?]',
+ 'hub[cvve]',
+ 'huz[cvve]',
+ 'kašu[~plow]',
+ 'kiʾuš[waste]',
+ 'ligidba[plant]',
+ 'lillan[grain]',
+ 'manzila[foot]',
+ 'mer[cvve]',
+ 'mur[noise]',
+ 'namaʾa[unmng]',
+ 'nim[high]',
+ 'sa.ku[arm]',
+ 'saharŋar[silt]',
+ 'sakeškešsa[bug-ridden]',
+ 'sala[bug-ridden]',
+ 'tuhul[hip]',
+ 'tutu[cvve]',
+ 'u[cvne]',
+ 'ugudili[scalp]',
+ 'uzudirig[mushroom]',
+ 'zana[doll]',
+ 'zilulu[peddlar]',
+ 'še[cone]'}
 ```

-An example is the word **ašgar[kid]n** (a female kid) that is very common in administrative and lexical texts, but appears only once in our literary corpus.
+An example is the word **ašgar[kid]** (a female kid) that is very common in administrative and lexical texts, but appears only once in our literary corpus.
 The context, in Gudea Cylinder A vii 9, is where Gudea uses the hide of a virgin kid (**{munus}aš₂-gar₃ ŋeš nu-zu**) for a ritual purpose (the same expression appears in some Old Babylonian incantations).
 This expression, written slightly differently but representing the same series of lemmas, is found in the lexical corpus.

 Our investigation so far has shown that a very considerable portion of lexical words and lexical expressions are not found in the literary corpus as represented by [ETCSL][].
 Chances are that a good number of them will be found in literary texts that are not in [ETCSL][] or that are not even known today.
 However, the lexical corpus is likely to increase, too, and chances that the intersection between those two vocabularies will increase significantly seem slim.
 Other forces may actually decrease the overlap.
-The example of **ašgar[kid]n**, above, derives from the Gudea Cylinders which is a royal inscription from several centuries before the Old Babylonian period.
+The example of **ašgar[kid]**, above, derives from the Gudea Cylinders which is a royal inscription from several centuries before the Old Babylonian period.
 It is often included in presentations of Sumerian literature because it is, indeed, one of the high points of Sumerian literary language.
 But is has nothing to do with the Old Babylonian schools that our research started with and a good argument can be made for excluding it from our investigation.

 ## 3.2 Digging Deeper

 We can take our analysis several steps further by looking for *important* words,  or *rare* words, or by investigating the relative contribution of individual lexical and literary compositions to the intersection.
-The lemmas **šag[heart]n** and **igi[eye]n** appear in the lexical composition Ugumu (the list of body parts).
+The lemmas **šag[heart]** and **igi[eye]** appear in the lexical composition Ugumu (the list of body parts).
 They also appear in virtually every literary composition, because there are many common verbal and nominal expressions that use these lemmas.
 On the other hand, the list of stones includes the entry {na₄}e-gu₂-en-sag₉ (with many variant writings), a very rare word that is know from the literary composition Lugal-e (or [Ninurta's Exploits](http://etcsl.orinst.ox.ac.uk/cgi-bin/etcsl.cgi?text=c.1.6.2&display=Crit&charenc=gcirc&lineid=c162.619#c162.619)) line 619 in the form **{na₄}en-ge-en**.
 Since part of this composition is an enumeration of many types of stones (and their fates), there is a good chance that this particular match is significant - that the stone name is included in the list because it appears in Lugal-e, for instance.

 The sets used in the previous sections are not useful for such investigations.
 First, we have no idea where words/expressions that match (or do not match) appear and second, we have no information about how frequent a word is or its importance in a particular composition.